 Seadrill New Finance Limited (the "Issuer") - Update on Restructuring Discussions and SeaMex Ltd Joint Venture

-HAMILTON, Bermuda, June 11, 2021 /PRNewswire/ -- Seadrill Limited ("Seadrill" or the "Company") (OSE: SDRL, OTCPK:SDRLF) and the Issuer announce that restructuring discussions have continued with certain holders (the "Noteholders") of the Issuer's 12.0% senior secured notes due 2025 (the "Notes") and good progress continues to be made.
+HAMILTON, Bermuda, June 18, 2021 /PRNewswire/ -- Seadrill Limited ("Seadrill" or the "Company") (OSE: SDRL, OTCPK:SDRLF) and the Issuer announce that, further to the announcement made by Seadrill and the Issuer on June 11, 2021, the Issuer is in advanced discussions with certain holders of the Issuer's 12.0% senior secured notes due 2025 (the "Notes") around a proposed restructuring of the Notes.
+Further to the announcement on June 11, 2021, this announcement also provides an update on the provisional liquidation process in respect of SeaMex Ltd. ("SeaMex").

-The Issuer has agreed in principle the key terms of a restructuring proposal in relation to SeaMex with a majority of the Noteholders and which provides for a refinancing of the secured bank debt of SeaMex.
-The key terms of this proposal include:

-- materially deleveraging SeaMex's balance sheet by equitizing all or a significant proportion of the approximately $454 million of subordinated debt controlled by the Issuer; and
+- materially deleveraging SeaMex's balance sheet by equitizing all or a significant proportion of the approximately $454 million of subordinated debt owed to subsidiaries of the Issuer; and

-- injecting short-term liquidity into SeaMex in order to bridge towards a refinancing of SeaMex's senior bank debt as part of a comprehensive restructuring of SeaMex's balance sheet.
+- injecting short-term liquidity into SeaMex in order to bridge towards a refinancing of SeaMex's senior secured bank debt as part of a comprehensive restructuring of SeaMex's balance sheet; and

-Seamexholding International, Inc. (a wholly owned subsidiary of Fintech) served a petition to place SeaMex under provisional liquidation in Bermuda.
-In the absence of a consensual agreement with Fintech on restructuring terms, the Issuer and a significant majority of the financial creditors of SeaMex are nominating their own provisional liquidators in order to be able to implement a creditor supported restructuring of SeaMex to maximise value for creditors and other stakeholders.
-The need for the provisional liquidation and restructuring has arisen as a result of Petróleos Mexicanos ("Pemex") not having paid material receivables to SeaMex over a prolonged period of time as well as an objective to deleverage SeaMex's balance sheet.
+Following the execution of a debt trade on June 16, 2021, certain holders of the Notes have agreed to become the owners of all of the SeaMex group's approximately $190 million of senior secured bank debt.

 About Seadrill